Downtown Gainesville More than a vibrant nightlife destination, Downtown Gainesville is a great place to live.

 Situated just across NW 8th Ave from the Pleasant Street neighborhood, Grove Street is our pick for most underappreciated neighborhood in downtown Gainesville.
 There’s lots of good stuff tucked away along the bike trail that runs through Grove Street, including Afternoon, a popular brunch spot, Goodbike, and Cypress & Grove Brewing Company, a brewpub with tons of outdoor seating and a rotating lineup of food trucks.

 NW 8th Ave is growing into an eclectic commercial corridor, home to an array of businesses, including an Asian supermarket, Flashbacks thrift, vegan bakery Joyfully Baked, and…an axe throwing bar?
 Yep, you heard right, an axe-throwing bar–it’s called The Hatchetbury, fittingly enough.
-Grove Street even boasts its own farmer’s market on Mondays between 4 to 7, in case you miss the one at Bo Diddley Plaza on Wednesday afternoons.
+Grove Street even hosts its own farmer’s market on Mondays between 4 to 7!

 Getting Around in Downtown Gainesville